NeuralNetworkVerification/Marabou/ArtifactReadme.txt

-Apart from these main steps, the engine also triggers deduction steps, both at the neuron level and at the network level, according to certain heuristics that we don't discuss here due to lack of space.
+Apart from these main steps, the engine also triggers deduction steps, both at the neuron level and at the network level, according to certain heuristics.
 [e.g., lines 170, 211-212, and 217 in Engine.cpp]

 In addition, the Engine also checks the numerical stability of the current equations, and if they have become degraded it initiates a restoration process.
 (Numerical instability is typically caused by performing floating point division by small fractions as part of the simplex loop).
-[lines 132-149 in Engine.cpp]
+[lines 132-148 in Engine.cpp]

 5. The Simplex core [src/engine/Tableau.{h,cpp} and dependent classes: